 The knowledge of the female sexual anatomy will give you a great advantage at the time of stimulating the different sensitive spots.
 The reason…because you will know what spots you are touching and what you are doing.

 The female sexuality orgasms and sensitive spots are illustrated in the pictures below.
 One form the front view, and another from the side view:

-The clitoris is the magical key to female orgasms.
+The clitoris is the magical key to female orgasms and oral sex pleasure.
 I would say it’s the most important spot in the female sexuality.
 The clitoris has over 8.000 nerve ending concentrated in a very little spot called the head of the clitoris.
 These characteristics make the clitoris the most sensitive area in the female sexual anatomy.

 The vast majority of woman masturbate by stimulating the clitoris that leads to a clitoris orgasm.
 Even though the clitoris is extremely sensitive, the clitoris orgasm is not the strongest or deepest orgasm a woman can have.
 This type of orgasm is not as intense if compared to g-spot orgasms or deep spot orgasms.

 The clitoris is partly visible to the eye, and you can only see the clitoris head and the clitoris hood that protects it.
 But the larger parts of the clitoris are inside the female body and are part of the whole sexual anatomy.
 This clitoris article explains the clitoris anatomy in much more detail.

 The urethra is not a sexual organ itself, it’s where urine comes out.
 But it’s also part of it as it is connected to the whole sexual anatomy.

 The urethra is involved in the female ejaculation, because women ejaculate through it.
 Women don’t ejaculate through the vagina, opposite to what many people believe.
 The urethra opening is located below the clitoris and above the vagina.
 The urethral canal connects it to the bladder, where urine comes from.